comharris/readme/docs/README.md

 If you meet me in person, this page is a way to understand who I am and how I think before and after the meeting, which hopefully saves everyone some time.
 And time is all we have.

+# Working with me

+Here's some things to know about working with me:

+1. **I think of things in terms of 1 or 0.** Either things are excellent and as they should be, or things are wrong and need to be fixed.
+It'd difficult for me to conceive of answers "in between".
+I tend to agree, disagree, or need more information.

+2. **I may ask specific questions.** When discussing something important or urgent, I may ask specific, close-ended questions to more quickly understand a situation.
+For example: How long has the regression been known to exist in the product?
+Who's responsible for replying to the contributor?
+This may make people feel invasive to some people, who have a more casual style of conversation.
+Please understand I have no intention of treating people differently, I am just trying to understand facts quickly.

+3. **When exploring new ideas, I may explore multiple contradictory approaches at the same time.** As brainstorming discussions seem to converge on a path, I may start asking questions in the opposite direction to see if the consensus starts to fall apart, or if we end up at the same conclusion.
+That said, once we have agreement, I am 100% behind the direction and will repeated it endlessly.

 # Readings

+I believe nothing shapes a person more than what they read and the people they spend time with.
+To know me better, here is some of what I read:

 ## Setting Values